 WHO DO YOU SEE?
 ARE YOU TAKING COUPLES AND YOUTH?

-Most of my clients are people who have experienced some or all of the following: sexual violence, domestic violence, childhood trauma, oppression or discrimination of some kind, or have been affected by adoption or DNA discoveries.
+Most of our clients are people who have experienced some or all of the following: sexual violence, domestic violence, childhood trauma, oppression or discrimination, identity distress, or have been affected by adoption or DNA discoveries.
 Regardless of family structure, gender identity, sexual orientation, religion, race, or other minority status, you are welcome.

-Couples are seen on a case by case basis, for consults (private pay) only.
-Consults are usually 1-3 sessions for problem solving or making a game plan for your next steps.
-Youth clients 17 years+ are accepted on a case by case basis, as adults, to be seen by Katy Perkins.
+Most people we see are adults, but couples and youth (ages 13+) are seen on a case-by-case basis.
 In the state of Texas, youth 17+ can consent to their own therapy services.
-In such cases, parents or other family members are seen as third party payors, to cover the cost of services, and/or for parent coaching/consult.
+In some cases, parents or other family members are seen as third party payors, to cover the cost of services, and/or for parent coaching/consult.

 DO YOU TAKE INSURANCE?